-Social Regulatory Policy: Executive Agencies, the Politics of Bureaucratic Structures, Congressional Oversight Regulatory agencies such as the FDA, FTC, and FCC will be examined.
-Consult web sites for some of the different regulatory commissions and agencies.
+- Social Regulatory Policy: Executive Agencies, the Politics of Bureaucratic Structures, Congressional Oversight - Regulatory agencies such as the FDA, FTC, and FCC will be examined.
+Consult web sites for Some of the different regulatory commissions and agencies.

-Readings:in Chubb and Peterson: Moe, "The Politics of Bureaucratic Structures" (on reserve)Ripley and Franklin: "Protective Regulatory Policy" [Chapter 5] (on reserve)In Thurber and Tama: Ch.
-5 C. H. Thurber
+Readings:in Chubb and Peterson: Moe, "The Politics of Bureaucratic Structures" (on reserve)Ripley and Franklin: "Protective Regulatory Policy" [Chapter 5: pp. 103-107; 115-120] (on reserve)

+In Thurber and Tama: Ch.
+5 C. H. Thurber Marshall and Wolpe: pp. 99-125

-April 3:
+April 2: